 The surname Kelham was first found in Nottinghamshire.
 "A Norman family, who derive their name from Kelham, near Newark-upon-Trent, co.
 Nottingham, where they were seated at an early period.
 They still bear in their arms three covered cups, in allusion to the office of cup-bearer to Alan, earl of Richmond, the Conqueror's son-in-law, which was held by their ancestor. "

 This was the place that Charles I. spent his last night before he gave himself up to the Scottish army, who encamped on the spot in May, 1646.

 Early History of the Kelham family

-Another 189 words (14 lines of text) are included under the topic Early Kelham History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kelham research.
+Another 73 words (5 lines of text) are included under the topic Early Kelham History in all our PDF Extended History products and printed products wherever possible.

 Kelham Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Kellam, Kelham and others.

 Early Notables of the Kelham family (pre 1700)